Supervised Semantic Similarity-based Conflict Detection Algorithm: S3CDA: Methodology

+This section is structured into two parts as depicted in Figure~\ref{fig:s3cda}.
+First, we explain the similarity-based conflict detection.
+Second, we define the semantic-based conflict detection to validate the potential conflicts obtained in Phase I.

+\paragraph{Phase I: Similarity-based Conflict Detection} Algorithm~\ref{alg:pcs} describes the first phase of S3CDA, as illustrated in Figure~\ref{fig:s3cda}.
+The goal of this phase is to identify candidate conflicts by measuring the similarity between requirements using sentence embeddings and cosine similarity.
+We first create the sentence embedding vector for each requirement $\requirement \in \setRequirements$ using \texttt{GenerateEmbedding($\setRequirements$)} procedure.
+It basically converts the requirements into numerical vector using word/sentence embeddings.
+Below, we describe the various sentence embedding models employed in the proposed algorithms. \begin{itemize} \itemsep{0.6em} \item \textbf{TF-IDF}: Captures word importance based on frequency within and across requirements.. \item \textbf{USE}: Generates 512-dimensional vectors using Universal Sentence Encoder, capturing semantic meaning. \item \textbf{SBERT+TF-IDF}: This method combines SBERT~\citep{reimers2019sentence} and TF-IDF embeddings.
+SBERT provides context and semantics in the vectors, while TF-IDF prioritizes less frequent words.
+The process involves concatenating the vectors and employing Uniform Manifold Approximation and Projection (UMAP) for dimensionality reduction to ensure uniform vector size \citep{mcinnes2018umap}. \end{itemize} {

+} Once the requirements are embedded, we compute a pairwise cosine similarity matrix ($\matrixCosineSimilarity$), where each entry represents the similarity between two requirements.
+To determine the optimal threshold $\cosineSimilarityCutoff$, we evaluate a range of values $k \in \left\{ 0.01,\hdots,1.00\right\}$ on the training set.
+The threshold that maximizes the difference between true positive rate (TPR) and false positive rate (FPR) is selected: $\left\{\text{TPR}(k)-(1-\text{FPR}(k))\right\}$ Here, TPR measures the proportion of actual conflicts correctly identified at threshold $k$, while FPR captures the proportion of non-conflicting pairs incorrectly labeled as conflicts.
+This ensures a balanced trade-off between precision and recall.
+For each test requirement $\requirement_i$, the algorithm identifies its most similar requirement $\requirement_j$ (excluding self-match) using $\matrixCosineSimilarity$.
+If $\matrixCosineSimilarity[i][j] \geq \cosineSimilarityCutoff$, $\requirement_i$ is labeled as a conflict.
+All such pairs form the candidate conflict set for the next phase.

-Algorithm~\ref{alg:scd} describes the process of semantic conflict detection as presented in right panel of Figure~\ref{our_approach}.
-This algorithm serves as a second filter on the candidate conflicts generated in Phase I. Specifically, any candidate conflict $\candidateConflict \in \setCandidateConflicts$ is semantically compared against top $\nsimilar$ most similar requirements from $\setRequirements$.
-That is, by focusing on only $\nsimilar$ most similar requirements, we reduce the computational burden, and also make use of the cosine similarity between the requirements.
+\paragraph{Phase II: Semantic-based Conflict Detection} The role of this phase is to validate the conflicts obtained in Phase I. Algorithm~\ref{alg:scd} describes the process of semantic conflict detection as presented in right panel of Figure~\ref{fig:s3cda}.
+Specifically, any candidate conflict $\candidateConflict \in \setCandidateConflicts$ is semantically compared against top $\nsimilar$ most similar requirements from $\setRequirements$.
 This semantic comparison is performed based on overlap ratio between the entities present in the requirements.
-For a given candidate conflict $\candidateConflict \in \setCandidateConflicts$, overlap ratio is calculated as
+For a given candidate conflict $\candidateConflict \in \setCandidateConflicts$, overlap ratio is calculated as :